-SEQUENCE user-defined co les support the ASCII, EBCDIC, multinational, and bllating sequences.
-See Section 9.3 for information lating sequences.
-MODIFICATION SEQUENCE of Multinational, a modified must nge to the collating sequence specified in the ption.
-You can modify the ASCII, EBCDIC, or user-defined sequence.
-The sequence being be specified with the SEQUENCE qualifier even if the default (ASCII). character Specifies a character in the collating sequence. operator Specifies the operator used to compare the characters.
+SEQUENCE and user-define les support the ASCII, EBCDIC, multinational, ed collating sequences.
+See Section 9.3 for out these collating sequences.
+MODIFICATION SEQUENCE of Multinational, of modified must Specifies a change to the collating sequence specified in the SEQUENCE option.
+You can modify the ASCII, EBCDIC, Multinational, or user-defined sequence.
+The sequence being modified must be specified with the SEQUENCE qualifier even if the sequence is the default (ASCII). character Specifies a character in the collating sequence. operator Specifies the operator used to compare the characters.
 You can specify greater than (>), less than (<), or equal to (=).

 The following kinds of changes are permitted in the MODIFICATION option: • A single or double character can be equated to a single character that has already been assigned a collating value ("a"="A"). • A single or double character can collate after a single character that has already been assigned a collating value ("CH">"C"). • A single or double character can collate before a single character that has already been assigned a collating value ("D"<"A"). • A double character can be equated to a previously defined double character ("CH" = "SH"). • A single character can be equated to a double character sequence ("C" = "CH").
 IGNORE Specifies that Sort/Merge ignore a character or character range in the collating sequence when making an initial comparison.
 Note that, when tie-breaking takes place, Sort/Merge considers the characters specified with the IGNORE value.
 FOLD Specifies that all lowercase letters be given the collating value of their uppercase equivalents.
-For ASCII, EBCDIC, and user-defined sequences, the lowercase letters are a to z.
+For ASCII, EBCDIC, and user- defined sequences, the lowercase letters are a to z.
 Because the lowercase letters in the Multinational sequence already have the collating value of their uppercase equivalents, using FOLD is unnecessary.
 [NO]TIE_BREAK Specifies whether or not Sort/Merge should use numeric values to break any ties between characters that have equivalent values.
 By default, tie-breaking occurs with the Multinational sequence.
 Specifying NOTIE_BREAK overrides this default and ensures that no further comparisons are made after the initial comparison.
 A TIE_BREAK option must be specified for the ASCII, EBCDIC, and user-defined sequences in order for tie-breaking to occur.
 TIE_BREAK should be used when specifying the FOLD or MODIFICATION value for the these sequences.